wkalt/puppetdb/doc/api/v1/groups.markdown

 The keys allowed in this object are:

 * `environment`: the name of the group's environment.
-                 This key is optional; if not provided, the default environment (`production`) will be used.
+                 This key is optional; if it's not provided, the default environment (`production`) will be used.
 * `parent`: the name of the group's parent (required).
 * `rule`: an object describing the conditions that must be met for a node to be classified into this group (required).
           The only key allowed in the object is `when`, and its value should be a representation of a boolean expression on node facts as described in the "Rule Condition Grammar" section above.